utkarshsaboo45/LegalNER/milestone_1/Teamwork_Contract.md

   Duration: 30 minutes

-  Who: all team
+  Who: All Team Members

-  Action points: responsible person for the week review milestone of the week
+  Action points: Responsible person for the week to review milestone of the week before submission

 ## How we will communicate?